consideRatio/repo2docker-service/repo2docker_service/frontend/README.md

-# A React based UI
+# A React + Chakra based frontend UI

 This frontend project provides repo2docker-service with a basic UI to consume its REST API.